ysennoun/smart-agriculture-with-k8s/README.md

 ![Architecture of IoT Project](documents/microservices.png)

-- Device management: manage reception of data from device
+- Device Management: manage reception of data from device
-- Storage: store data received in different data storages (Elasticsearch and Minio)
+- Data Indexing: index data received
-- Data processing: Predefined Batch processes
+- Data Processing: predefined Batch processes
-- Data Access: Expose data to users through API REST
+- Data Access: expose data to users through API REST

 The corresponding architecture we build to solve the previous representation is as below: